 A trademark refers to names, brands, logo, slogans, designs, or any combination of these elements to indicate the source of a product or service.
 It distinguishes your company as the source of a specific product or service and represent the goodwill that trademark holders have established in their goods or services.
 It’s also the foundation of brand identity, contributing to the collective impact of your business or its products and services.

-Our trademark registration service offers guaranteed trademark approval or your money back.
+Our trademark registration service offers guaranteed trademark approval or your money back and we can handle US or international trademark applications.
 You can learn more about this when you schedule a free consultation with us.

 Copyright registration gives the owner of an original creative work the exclusive right to authorize the adaptation, distribution, reproduction, and public display of their work.